diwakarindoria/node-addon-cpp/README.md

 npm install   (for angular)

-To run at your localhost:
+To run at your local machine:

-run command "ng serve" to open your app in browser at http://localhost:4200/ run command node sever.js to serve api from express
+run command "ng serve" to open your app in browser at http://localhost:4200/

+run command node sever.js to serve api from express